kubernetes-sigs/gateway-api/site-src/concepts/conformance.md

 ```

 If the mesh you are testing requires labels on namespaces that host mesh workloads,
-for example, to enable sidecar injection, you can use the `-mesh-namespace-labels`
+for example, to enable sidecar injection, you can use the `-namespace-labels`
-flag to pass one or more `name=value` labels to set on mesh namespaces.
+flag to pass one or more `name=value` labels to set on the test namespaces.

 #### Excluding Tests